Cyprien-GEHU/holbertonschool-low_level_programming/variables_if_else_while/README.md

 1-last_digit.c : The program assign random number to the variable "n" each time is exectued, we take the last digit and we compare, we sendsend a message
-2-print_alphabet.c: The program print the alphabet in lowercase 3-print_alphabets.c: The program print the alphabet in lowercase and uppercase
+2-print_alphabet.c: The program print the alphabet in lowercase 3-print_alphabets.c: The program print the alphabet in lowercase and uppercase 4-print_alphabt.c: The program print the alphabet except for "q" and "e"